winton/typectl/README.md

 }
 ```

 No `async`.
 No `await`.
 No `Promise.all`.
-No static imports. `wrapPick` extracts each function from the dynamic import and returns an immediately callable wrapper.
-The library resolves the dependency graph for you.
+No manual promise wiring.
+Two properties make this work beautifully:

+**You never `await` until you need a final result.** The entire control flow reads like synchronous code.
+You only `await` at the boundary where you actually need a resolved value — a test assertion, an HTTP response, a rendered template.
+Everything before that is just describing relationships between computations.

+**Everything stays fully typed — without writing a single type annotation.** `wrapPick` infers each function's parameter types and return type directly from the dynamic import.
+In the example above, `user` is typed as `Promise<{ id: string; name: string; email: string }>` and `profile` carries the full return type of `formatProfile` — all without any explicit type declarations in the control flow.
+The type system follows the data through every step automatically.

 ## Core concepts